About Task Coach

 How to reset Task Coach’s settings

-If you have played around with Task Coach’s settings too much and want to reset them, you have to delete Task Coach’s config file.
+To reset Task Coach’s settings, you have to delete the config file.
 There’s no way to reset the settings from inside the tool.
 First, quit Task Coach.
-Then search for a file called “TaskCoach.ini” on your system.
+Then search for a file called

-- If you use the portable version, this file is located in the tool’s folder.
+- If you use the portable version, this file is located in Task Coach’s folder.